tkhq/qos/src/qos_p256/SPEC.md

 ### Overview

-An identifier for a complete QOS key set, suitable for key management and verification.
+An identifier for a complete Quorum Key Set, suitable for key management and verification.

-### V0 Format (QosKeySetV0Public)
+### V0 Format (QuorumKeyV0Public)

 Two uncompressed P256 public keys concatenated.